-Components Level D Level C Level B Level A 12 Patients are only at the patient's request. by the practice team, but is by the practice team and is a by the practice team, is a encouraged to see not a priority in appointment priority in appointment priority in appointment their paneled scheduling. scheduling, but patients scheduling, and patients provider and commonly see other usually see their own practice team providers because of limited provider or practice team. availability or other issues.
+Components Level D Level C Level B Level A

+12 Patients are encouraged to see their paneled provider and practice team only at the patient's request. by the practice team, but is not a priority in appointment scheduling by the practice team and is a priority in appointment scheduling, but patients commonly see other providers because of limited availability or other issues. by the practice team, is a priority in appointment scheduling, and patients usually see their own provider or practice team.

 1 2 3 4 5 6 7 8 9 10 11 12